barneyboo/VlcMedia/README.md

 to *Master* the code may not compile, because it may depend on Engine changes that are not yet available in the UE4 Master branch.

+## Added features

+This fork includes support for the SetNativeVolume function to allow the volume of media to be set at runtime.

 ## Supported Platforms